lucidrains/lvsm-pytorch/README.md

 ## LVSM - Pytorch (wip)

-Implementation of [LVSM](https://haian-jin.github.io/projects/LVSM/), Large View Synthesis with Minimal 3d Inductive Bias
+Implementation of [LVSM](https://haian-jin.github.io/projects/LVSM/), Large View Synthesis with Minimal 3d Inductive Bias, from Adobe Research

+We will focus only on the Decoder-only architecture in this repository.

 This paper lines up with <a href="https://openreview.net/forum?id=A8Vuf2e8y6">another</a> from ICLR 2025